Tom Dougherty, CEO – Stealing Share

 DETROIT – Ford Motor Co.’s sales rose 25 percent in January, buoyed by a stronger economy and Toyota Motor Corp.’s decision to halt U.S. sales of eight popular models because of faulty gas pedal systems.

-If you ever needed more proof of the demise of auto industry brands and brand preference all you need to do is look at that first paragraph.
+If you ever needed more proof of the demise of auto industry brands and brand preference, all you need to do is read that paragraph.
 Preference is apparently created because folks decided to buy any car and Ford won because Toyota halted sales.

 “How is it that major companies like these – Ford, Toyota, Walgreens, CVS, RightAid and countless others – understand so little about their target audiences that they rely on the failure of the competition or a slightly more convenient location to attract customers?”